Hello there, and welcome to PT Pioneer, your daily dose of professional fitness career guidance.

 Once you’ve fulfilled all the prerequisites and requirements, it’s time to get certified.

-There are numerous certifications out there specializing in youth coaching, which means several factors will come into play when making a decision.
+There are numerous certifications out there specializing in youth coaching, which means several factors will come into play when deciding.

-A lot of these factors are what I’ll be reviewing in more detail in order to help you navigate your options.
+I’ll be reviewing many of these factors in more detail to help you navigate your options.

 With that said, here are a few key aspects to consider when making your selection: